 Because I was almost due when she contacted me, I told her it would probably be safer to hold the shower after birth, so we set the date to November 20.

 When I gave birth, I realized how challenging an idea it was.
 Challenging in the sense that I had not really adjusted that time yet.
-We decided not to get a yaya for Pablo, so it was just really me and my husband attending to the little boy day and night.
+We decided not to get a yaya for our son, so it was just really me and my husband attending to the little boy day and night.
 So everyday, I hoped and prayed that by November 20, we would be better – especially in our breastfeeding journey.
 I was not confident to go out AT ALL during the first few weeks because we would always struggle during latching, so I didn’t know how we would do it in public if we couldn’t even do it properly at home.

 November 20 finally came, and it woke me up with an intense stomach ache, the kind I’ve never had (for real)!
 What luck, right?
 I don’t know what I ate the night before but I seemed to have a really bad stomach flu that I was having chills, couldn’t stand up except to vomit, and was feeling dizzy.
 I was supposed to be down by 11:00 AM but at almost 10:00 AM, I was still struggling with how to stand up.
 Somehow, I was thankful to experience it though, because gas pain is common in infants, so I atleast had an idea what happens to babies who experience that.
 Honestly, I was trying everything I learned about babies and colic: the I Love U massage, the 8 massage, the bicycle exercise, and well, from my experience, of all those, the bicycle exercise worked the most!